ShangYingHe/course_DIP/README.md

-# NTHU Digital Image Processing homeworks which are implemented with python
+# NTHU Digital Image Processing Homeworks
 read the readme and report in each folder for more detial